drsutherin/CEG-4110/README.md

 # Packages

 This document defines the packages/modules the BAAC client will implement.
+Large headings are packages, while smaller headings are classes.
+Packages without any classes listed will just have one with the same name.

+(I've also added some thoughts/notes about implementation in italics as things to think about as we go forward -Dave)

-**Note:** All classes will need to implement an inbox for messages from the ServerInterface
+*Will all classes need to implement an inbox for messages from the ServerInterface, or can we just call functions directly?*

-*Question:* Should all classes be subclasses of a GameClient?
-Would that make message passing easier?
+*Should all classes be subclasses of a GameClient?
+Would that make message passing easier?*

 ## GameClient
 * Serves as the primary class